Neural Distributed Source Coding: Experiments

-\paragraph{Results.} In \Cref{fig:celeba_rate_distortion}, we present rate-distortion curves for our model as well as NDIC evaluated over the test set.
-We adopt the commonly used distortion metric Peak Signal-to-Noise Ratio (PSNR). \Cref{fig:celeba_ours_vs_ndic} shows that our method achieves a significantly better rate-distortion performance compared to NDIC \cite{NDIC} in the presence of complex correlation between the image pair.
-We posit that this is due to NDIC attempting to explicitly model the correlation even though it is not used during inference.
-In \Cref{fig:celeba_rate_psnr}, we see that the distributed VQ-VAE achieves nearly identical performance as the joint VQ-VAE, further proving the viability of our method as a distributed coding scheme.
+In \cref{fig:celeba_rate_distortion}, we see that the distributed VQ-VAE achieves nearly identical performance as the joint VQ-VAE, further proving the viability of our method as a distributed coding scheme.

-\paragraph{Effect of Side Information.}
+\subsubsection{Effect of Side Information}

 It is possible that the distributed VQ-VAE learns to ignore the side information, effectively collapsing to a separate VQ-VAE.
-We investigate whether the distributed decoder actually makes use of the side information by intentionally providing incorrect input.
+We investigate whether the distributed decoder actually uses the side information by intentionally providing incorrect input.

-We can see in \Cref{fig:effect_sideinfo} that the side information plays a significant role in the quality of reconstruction.
-For example, providing a side information with a different face leads to the reconstruction having a matching skin tone that is different from the original.
-As expected, side information has no effect for the separate encoder.
+We show in \cref{fig:effect_sideinfo} that the side information plays a significant role in the quality of reconstruction.
+For example, providing side information with a different face leads to the reconstruction having a matching skin tone that is different from the original. .